 Artistic Director and pianist JEFFREY SYKES has performed throughout the U.S., Canada, Mexico, and Western Europe.
 He made his Carnegie Hall debut with oboist Gerard Reuter and flutist Stephanie Jutt under the auspices of the Pro Musicis Foundation.
 He holds degrees with honors from the University of North Carolina at Chapel Hill, the Franz-Schubert-Institut in Baden-bei-Wien, Austria, and the University of Wisconsin-Madison, where he received his doctorate.
 He has garnered numerous awards, including the Jacob Javits Fellowship from the U.S. Department of Education and a Fulbright grant to study at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main.
 Dr. Sykes serves on the music faculty of the University of California-Berkeley and California State University East Bay.
 He is a member of the San Francisco Piano Trio and resides in San Francisco.
 (Website)

-SAMANTHA CROWNOVER is in her 22nd year as executive director of Bach Dancing & Dynamite Society (BDDS).
+SAMANTHA CROWNOVER is in her 23rd year as executive director of Bach Dancing & Dynamite Society (BDDS).
 Her most recent project is the restoration of a stone house, Brisbane House, on the National and State Registers of Historic Places, which is now open for guest stays.
 A strong advocate for the arts, she is involved in many free-lance arts and architecture-based projects, ranging from managing events for Performing the Jewish Archive at the University of Wisconsin-Madison’s School of Music, to consulting on works-on-paper purchases and collections management, to caring for historic buildings and property management.
 Past consulting projects include co-founding Arts Enterprise, a University of Wisconsin-Madison program that teaches entrepreneurial skills to artists, and architectural studies for the cities of Racine and Milwaukee.
 She has served as interim-director of the Madison Arts Commission and as a curator at Tandem Press, a fine-art press affiliated with the UW-Madison Art Department.
 A college semester in Florence led to positions as an assistant at the Peggy Guggenheim Collection in Venice and as staff to the American Pavilion at the Venice Biennale.
 She has also led the boards of directors of the Madison Trust for Historic Preservation, Capitol Neighborhood’s First Settlement, the Friends of the UW-Madison Geology Museum, and Wormfarm Institute in Reedsburg, WI.
 She is currently on the board at EAGLE School.
 Along with her husband and daughter, she is a designated “Superhost” with Airbnb and “Premiere Host“ with VRBO.
 Samcrownover.com